jessmensa/Jessmensa/README.md

 - 📚 Currently Studying Java with the goal of becoming expert in blockchain, microservices and banking appplication backend.
 - 🤔 I’m open to Flutter Engineering roles.
 # Myself
+- 🛠 Two years building apps in Flutter
+- 👨🏿‍💻 Freelancing and Working on side projects atm.
 - ☕️ i dont really like coffee, just water.
 - 🗣 Very communicative
 - 🎯 Focused